Walking piece details

 readwalking in le puid (43:28) – schuppe (voice), thut (viol)

 readwalking in thornton heath (06:50) – waeckerlé (voice)

 readwalking in haan (31:32) – beuger (harmonica, children glockenspiel, voice), schimag (lyre, voice)

 readwalking remotely (30:10) – reber (field recording, electronics), waeckerlé (voice)

-– A direction out there – readwalking (with) Thoreau, a pocket size book bringing together the prepared text, the score and two essays: Michael Hampton on the literary flaneur, Vicky Smith on Ecriture Feminine and media permeability, will be available from MA BIBLIOTHEQUE in September 2021.
+A direction out there – readwalking (with) Thoreau, a pocket size book bringing together the prepared text, the score and two essays: Michael Hampton on the literary flaneur, Vicky Smith on Ecriture Feminine and media permeability, is available from MA BIBLIOTHEQUE.

 ‘Wherever a (wo)man separates from the multitude, and goes her own way in this mood, there indeed is a fork in the road’.
 Life without principle, (Henry David Thoreau, 1863).